dask/dask/README.rst

    y = inc(x)
    z = add(y, 10)

-We encode this as a dictionary in the following way
+We encode this as a dictionary in the following way:

 .. code-block:: python